sekolade/EE314-Isometric-Shooter-Game/README.md

    - Explored and implemented additional shooting modes.

 10. **Leveling System**
-   - Changes enemy speeds and health levels over time for increased difficulty.
+   - Implemented a leveling system that changes enemy speeds and health levels over time for increased difficulty.

 ## Visuals